Quartering Acts: Quartering in time of war

-A bill was then brought to the governor to sign that said troops could be quartered in homes but innkeepers had the right to complain to a judge if they felt too many soldiers were there.
+A bill was then brought to the governor to sign that said troops could be quartered in homes, but that innkeepers had the right to complain to a judge if they felt too many soldiers were there.
 Loudoun was enraged with this and threatened to order his troops quarter themselves in private residences again.
 By the end of December, the Massachusetts legislature was able to get Loudoun to agree to quarter his troops at Castle William.

 On May 3, 1765 the British Parliament met and finally passed a Quartering Act for the American colonies.
 The act stated that troops could only be quartered in barracks and if there wasn't enough space in barracks then they were to be quartered in public houses and inns.
-If still not enough space then the governor and council were to find vacant space, but at no time was it legal to quarter troops in private homes.
+If there was still not enough space, then the governor and council were to find vacant space, but at no time was it legal to quarter troops in private homes.
 During the American Revolutionary War, the New York Provincial Congress forcibly barracked Continental Army troops in private homes.